 To raise awareness about diabetes and healthy living, PDG is proudly participating in American Diabetes Month.

 Diabetic patients are more likely to develop periodontal disease, which in turn can increase blood sugar and diabetic complications.

-Research has suggested that the relationship between diabetes and periodontal disease goes both ways – periodontal disease may make it more difficult for people who have diabetes to control their blood sugar.
+Research has suggested that the relationship between diabetes and periodontal disease goes in both directions; diabetes may worsen periodontal disease may make it more difficult for people who have diabetes to control their blood sugar.